Sheppard (band): Bombs Away (2014–2015)

 On 6 November 2015, Sheppard released a new single called "Be More Barrio".
 The track was written exclusively for Pull&Bear and aims to be an anthem for the normality and familiarity that neighbourhoods represent in an increasingly global world.

 In 2015 it was revealed that former band financier and manager Greg Sheppard, who is also father of band members George, Amy, and Emma, had been identified in a Sydney Morning Herald investigation in to money laundering of money from Papua New Guinea to Australia.
-Greg has also had connections to the operations of Manus Regional Processing Centre, sparking controversy over the bands sources of funding at the time.
+Greg has also had connections to the operations of Manus Regional Processing Centre, sparking controversy over the band's sources of funding at the time.
 All charges were proven to be false and were dismissed in 2024.

 Watching the Sky (2016–2018)

 On 1 November 2016, "We Belong" was released.

 In March 2017, Sheppard supported Justin Bieber on the Australian and New Zealand legs of his Purpose World Tour.
 In June and July Sheppard supported Little Mix on their The Glory Days Tour in the UK.
 On 1 December 2017, Sheppard released a 4-track covers EP titled Undercover, featuring the lead single "Waves".
-In January 2018, Sheppard announced their single "Coming Home" had been certified gold and announced their second studio album Watching the Sky would be released in June 2018.
+In January 2018, Sheppard announced that their single "Coming Home" had been certified gold and that their second studio album, Watching the Sky, would be released in June 2018.
 The album debuted at No.1 on the ARIA Charts and the band announced their Australian tour in July.

 In December 2018, it was announced that they were among the acts who would be participating in Eurovision – Australia Decides 2019, the Australian national final to select the country's representative for the Eurovision Song Contest 2019.
 In February 2019, Sheppard released "On My Way" and performed the song at the final of Australia Decides, placing 3rd out of 10 performers.